SnowflurrySDK/Snowflurry.jl/CONTRIBUTING.md

     #You may need to fix merge conflicts for both of these merge commands.
     ```

-1. Finally, push your change to your clone
+1. Finally, push your change to your clone:
     ```shell
     git push origin new_branch_name
     ```